bparanj/crystal/electronics/experiments/queue/snubber.md

 While Tinkercad allows for the basic setup, it doesn’t simulate transient behaviors perfectly, so the voltage spike reduction may not be as pronounced as in a real circuit.
 In more advanced simulations or real circuits, snubbers are tuned specifically for high-speed switching events, and inductive kickback is much more apparent.

-This setup still provides a good foundation for understanding how snubbers work and how they protect components in circuits with inductive loads.
+This setup still provides a foundation for understanding how snubbers work and how they protect components in circuits with inductive loads.